How to make your voice sound better

 Developing a "business voice"

-If you engage in public speaking events, interviews, videos, or podcasts, your voice quality is especially important to the success of your marketing, sales, and awareness efforts.
+Let’s look at some examples of why your voice might matter.
+If you engage in public speaking events, interviews, videos, or podcasts, for instance, your voice quality is especially important to the success of your marketing, sales, and awareness efforts.
 It’s one reason many business leaders develop a business voice (not a brand voice, although the two can be related)—a different voice than the one they use at home.

 Here are a few more reasons why you might want your voice to sound different in a business setting: